pydemo/databuddy/README.md

 ##Designated Environment
 Pre-Prod (UAT/QA/DEV)
->It can be scripted into your ETL pipelines, but really meant only for ad-hoc tial data work.
+>It (QueryCopy) can be scripted into your ETL pipelines, but really meant only for ad-hoc tial data work.

 ##Databases supported